Skip to content

 Common adult ADHD patterns include difficulty sustaining attention on routine tasks, chronic disorganization, frequent forgetfulness, time management problems, internal restlessness, and impulsive decisions.
 Adults need five or more symptoms with clear impairment in at least two settings for diagnosis.

-Inattentive ADHD signs include frequent forgetfulness, losing track of tasks mid-completion, missing important details, difficulty organizing work or home responsibilities, and trouble following lengthy conversations or instructions without external supports like notes or checklists.
+Inattentive ADHD signs include frequent forgetfulness, losing track of tasks mid-completion, missing important details, difficulty organizing work or home responsibilities, and trouble following lengthy conversations or instructions without notes or checklists.
+These patterns should be assessed in context by a clinician.

 Hyperactive impulsive ADHD signs include internal restlessness, difficulty waiting in situations requiring patience, interrupting conversations unintentionally, making quick decisions under pressure, and feeling driven to constantly move or switch between activities, especially during sedentary periods.